vineshgvk/PII-Data/README.md

 Post-pandemic, there has been a significant shift among educational institutions towards online teaching and the widespread adoption of digital tools for various academic activities.
 Between 2016 and 2020, thousands of students had their personal information compromised, including grades and Social Security numbers, leading to various forms of harm​ ​.
 E-Learning platforms, which have gained immense popularity due to their affordability and high-quality education, must prioritize the security of Personally Identifiable Information (PII).

-These platforms must prioritize the security of Personally Identifiable Information (PII), particularly as students frequently share sensitive data during their academic interactions.
+Students frequently share sensitive data during their academic interactions.
 The protection of this data is crucial to prevent students from falling victim to scams, particularly affecting vulnerable groups like job seekers and immigrants.

 In 2022 alone, the education sector saw a 44% increase in cyberattacks, marking it as the most targeted industry for such incidents.
 This dramatic rise illustrates the urgent need for enhanced security measures.